-I am an artist and writer.
-I have lived in Rozelle, Sydney in the same house for over thirty years but I also live and paint in the Blue Mountains west of Sydney and at my old family home on the Hawkesbury River.
-Other people live in these houses at different times but they are all “home” in different ways.
+I am a writer and a painter.
+I have lived in Rozelle, Sydney in the same house for over forty years.
+I also live and paint in the Blue Mountains west of Sydney and at my old family home on the Hawkesbury River.
+Other people live in these houses at different times but they are all “home” to me in different ways.

 In the photo here, taken by my father on a day when I wanted nothing to do with fishing, I sit on a pole and stare morosely into Dad’s old German Leica camera.
 I thought I might use this image as the basis for a monochrome self-portrait but that hasn’t happened yet.
 The house in the background was built by my father and uncle in the late 1950s and replaced the original family house which was built from random bits of tin and board in the 1920s.
 This old house and the people it drew together provided the basis for my series Monochrome and Memory.